The onesie he wore home from the hospital.

 As with any storage box, label it clearly.

-If you are also saving baby toys or other keepsakes, place those in a different box to reduce the chance of staining or odors.
+If you are also saving baby toys or other keepsakes, store clothes separately place those in a different box to reduce the chance of staining or odors.

 “Batteries or paints can leak and cause stains, crayons can melt and books can create a very musty odor,” Haworth said.

 Haworth recommends avoiding basements, attics or garages, which can experience frequent fluctuations in temperature.
-Consider a climate-controlled area such as an interior closet, under a bed or an indoor storage unit.
+Consider a climate-controlled area such as an interior closet, under a bed or a climate-controlled storage unit.

 Open the boxes to examine the clothing occasionally to ensure it is still in good condition and hasn’t attracted pests.